BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/index.md

 **HOW DO THEY WORK?**

 A Legendary Legion is a standalone army list that is separate from all of the others presented elsewhere.
 It will list all of the profiles that can be used when fielding it, as well as any wargear that can be taken by the units and Heroes included.
 This may mean that a profile that could normally take a certain piece of wargear may not be able to take that piece of wargear in a Legendary Legion if it does not fit the specific theme of the list.
 Alternatively, some profiles may come with certain wargear already built into their points cost, ensuring that the relevant wargear is always taken.
-When this is the case, the wargear will be stated in the profile’s entry and its points value will have been adjusted accordingly.
+When this is the case, the wargear will be stated in the profile's entry and its points value will have been adjusted accordingly.

 A Legendary Legion will often be made up of profiles that would normally not be in the same army list.
 This is intentional as it allows players to create a force that is thematic and fits the specific snapshot or moment from the books or movies that the Legendary Legion represents.